 County governments report on choice of health plan, deductibles and employee and agency cost.
-Based on an analysis of the ten most populous North Carolina counties from the most recent County Salary Survey available, the comparative results suggest that the State compares favorably in normal copay and premium amounts, but unfavorably in employer contribution.
+Based on an analysis of the ten most populous North Carolina counties, the comparative results suggest that the State compares favorably in normal copay and premium amounts, but unfavorably in employer contribution.